jackylawck/NumberBomb/README.md

 * **Three-Tier Tension Pacing**: As the range narrows, the input dynamically transitions through `warn` ➜ `danger` ➜ `critical` (last-number sudden death) with visual, auditory, and haptic warnings.
 * **Keyboard Avoidance Capsule**: When mobile virtual keyboards pop up on iOS/Android, a frosted floating capsule anchors the current safe range at the top.
 * **Pure Web Audio & Haptics**: Uses browser Oscillators to synthesize explosion sounds and deep warning heartbeats with zero external asset dependencies.
+* **PWA Installation**: Fully installable as a standalone app on iOS and Android home screens.
 * **Full Localization**: Seamless toggle between Traditional Chinese (繁體中文) and English.